 Especially as we witness the dramatic decline of executions across the land and the palpable loss of desire for government killing by the American people.
-And especially seeing how most citizens now recognize that the government “machinery of death” (Former Justice Antonin Scalia’s famous label) is riddled with a staggering number of mistakes, flaws and unconscionable biases, which have resulted in 168 wrongful death sentences thus far—and counting.
+And especially seeing how most citizens now recognize that the government “machinery of death” (to use former Justice Harry A. Blackmun’s famous phrase) is riddled with a staggering number of mistakes, flaws and unconscionable biases, which have resulted in 168 wrongful death sentences thus far—and counting.

 Most citizens now recognize that the government “machinery of death” is riddled with a staggering number of mistakes, flaws and unconscionable biases.

 Is anyone with even the slightest leaning of support for the death penalty not stunned—shocked, flabbergasted—that, since the resumption of executions in 1977, for every 10 executions carried out in this country, one more wrongfully sentenced person on death row has had to be freed?
 Would anyone be inclined to book a flight on an airline with that kind of track record?